kognifai/PoseidonNext-Framework/Developers-Getting-Started.md

 > Note: Press **Ctrl+C** and type **Y** to stop the dev-host and proceed with the [next installation step](#Create-a-directory).

 ###  3. Create a directory ###
-Once you installed the Poseidon-dev-host, the next step is to create an empty directory in your local folder, execute the following command to create a directory:
+Once you installed the Poseidon-dev-host, the next step is to create an empty directory (i.e. applications) in your local folder, execute the following command to create the directory:

 ```powershell
 mkdir C:\kognifai\applications